HOMEPAGE >

 • 3rd Place: $250

-All students who participate in the contest will be invited to attend a reception held at the Judith N. Keep and James M. Carter United States Federal Courthouse, where the submissions and winners will be recognized.
+All students who participate will be invited to attend a reception held at the Judith N. Keep and James M. Carter United States Federal Courthouse, where the submissions and winners will be recognized.

 Past Civic Contest Winners